50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Mental Health & Well-Being Impact

-34. Almost three out of four teenagers say they are addicted, and this has a great emotional influence.
+34. Almost three out of four teenagers say that they are addicted, and this has a great emotional influence.
 34

 Discover more about the Nurturing Mental Well-being in Adolescents this time.